 5. December Writing Prompts

-This is that time of year where I just don’t have it in me to fuss over detailed language arts lessons.
+This is that time of year when I just don’t have it in me to fuss over detailed language arts lessons.
 That’s why I can’t wait to print these December Writing Prompts I found over at Embark on the Journey.
 These prompts will keep my big kid in the practice of writing while giving us both a break from our normal language arts routine.

 6. Christmas Letter Hunt Activities